Isaiahg46/Voyage-Craft/README.md

 Download application, register, engage in selected event(s), leave user blog experience(s) for other user's to view.

 ## Questions
-If ypu have any questions, please reach out via email: VoyageCraft@gmail.com We can also be reached on GitHub:github.com/Voyage-Craft Any questions and or concerns please reach out via email/Github.
+If you have any questions, please reach out via email: VoyageCraft@gmail.com We can also be reached on GitHub:github.com/Voyage-Craft Any questions and or concerns please reach out via email/Github.
 We encourage feed back and are here to help!